 This dog is a great candidate for crate training.
 As a pupper who loves peace and quiet, they’re some of the most open dogs to crate training that you’ll find.
 You can learn more about how to introduce a crate for your Greyhound in our article on crate training.

 Surprisingly, Greyhounds aren’t high energy dogs.
 Although they’re champs when it comes to short sprints, this isn’t the kind of dog that will want to spend the whole day exercising.
 Their ideal lifestyle includes a couple of brisk walks per day and a few opportunities to run around at full speed.
 For this reason, dog parks are an excellent way for Greyhounds to expend their energy.
 Having a dedicated Dog Walker stop by for a walk during the day is another good way to keep this pup from becoming bored or gaining too much weight.

 Living Conditions ⌂

 The Greyhound’s coat is short and smooth and very easy to take care of.
+This dog also doesn’t have the typical doggie smell of their furrier friends.
 They shed moderately but daily brushing to remove dead hair can keep this to a minimum.